Cycling socks are the easiest and cheapest way to express your personality while pedalling around town, rural roads and up and down hills.

 The dot pattern over the top of the foot lines up with the top BOA dial and strap to help relieve pressure, and the left and right specific airflow channels line up with the vents on the shoes.
 Shimano have even knitted the heel to provide extra grip for the silver cat’s tongue, one-way fabric used in the back of the S-phyre shoes.

 However, just because they are designed to be used with Shimano shoes, doesn’t mean you can’t wear them with anything else.
-They provide pleasant compression through the forefoot and bottom of the calf, and never slip down over the course of a ride.
+They promise to provide pleasant compression through the forefoot and bottom of the calf, and never slip down over the course of a ride.